Tony Furman

 Tony Furman is an American politician and real estate agent serving as a member of the Arkansas House of Representatives from the 28th district.

-Elected in November 2020, he assumed office on January 11, 2021.
+Electoral history

+He was first elected to the house unnoposed on November 3, 2020 in the 2020 Arkansas House of Representatives election to the 28th district.
+In 2022 he was elected to the 82nd district due to redistricting.

 Education

 Furman graduated from Glen Rose High School in Malvern, Arkansas and earned a Bachelor of Arts degree in political science from Henderson State University.

 Career

 Outside of politics, Furman works as a real estate agent for Crye-Leike Realtors.
 He was elected to the Arkansas House of Representatives in November 2020 and assumed office on January 11, 2021.